"Volcanic Plumes Tower over Mount Etna" by NASA Goddard Photo and Video is licensed under CC BY 2.0.

 A volcano is an opening (hole) in the top layer of the Earth.
 This top layer is called the crust.
 Hot, melted rock called magma comes out through this hole.

-Magma stays in big spaces underground called chambers.
-When heat and gas grow inside, pressure builds up.
+Magma stays in big spaces underground called [[chambers::Big pockets underground where magma stays before an eruption.]].
+When heat and gas grow inside, [[pressure::A strong push from gas and heat inside the volcano that makes it burst.]] builds up.
 This makes magma push through small cracks in the volcano, called vents.
 When magma comes outside, we call it lava.

 Sometimes lava comes out slowly.
 Other times, the volcano explodes and shoots out ash, rocks, and gas.